sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/main-sidebar.md

 - `.nav-compact` Compact nav items
 - `.nav-flat` Flat nav style
 - `.nav-legacy` Legacy v2 nav style
-- `.nav-collapse-hIde-child` HIde nav item submenus on collapsed sIdebar
+- `.nav-collapse-hide-child` Hide nav item submenus on collapsed sidebar

 > ##### Tip!
-> You can also use `.text-sm` on `.nav-sIdebar` or `.brand-link` for smaller font.
+> You can also use `.text-sm` on `.nav-sidebar` or `.brand-link` for smaller font.
 {: .quote-info}

-For more information about the JS part of the sIdebar, please visit the [PushMenu plugin page]({% link javascript/push-menu.md %})
+For more information about the JS part of the sidebar, please visit the [PushMenu plugin page]({% link javascript/push-menu.md %})